 Robo-advisors tend to have lower minimum investments than traditional wealth managers.
-For example, OFF3R partners Moneyfarm and Wealthify have a minimum investment of just £1.
+For example, OFF3R partner Moneyfarm have a minimum investment of just £1.
 These lower minimums are due to the lower overheads of robo-advisors and the cost-savings that can be made via ETF trading.
 Perhaps a particular highlight for millennials who want to invest for the first time.

 Advantage – Simplicity

 Many people want to start to invest in the markets but don’t want the hassle or time commitment it takes to build their own investment portfolio.
 Robo-advisors offer a good option for these investors as the platform allow you to sit back whilst they invest your money in a diversified portfolio.
 But investors need to be fully aware that their investment can fall in value as well as rise.

 ETFs are fully transparent of the assets that make up the fund, they entail low management fees and they trade daily, therefore whenever the stock exchange is open, robo-advisors can adapt the portfolio in line with any fluctuations.